 Just a reminder - you are in perimenopause in the time leading up to the day of your last period.
 Menopause occurs when you have been period free for one year exactly (so in fact the term menopause only refers to one day).
 You are then post menopause.
 Not everyone will have any symptoms and everyone's symptoms are different and vary enormously.

 Looking back I can't remember if I saw an improvement in symptoms once I started on the HRT but slowly I started to feel quite unwell - very stressed and anxious, bloated and nauseous.
 I did some research and realised the progesterone can cause this as well!
-I spoke to the GP and she changed my prescription for vaginal suppositories as these are more local and less likely to cause a problem.
+I spoke to the GP and she changed my prescription to vaginal suppositories (not tablets) as these bypass the liver and are less likely to cause a problem.
 Basically a lot of women are sensitive to progesterone - so do look out for symptoms - more info below.

 Off I went again.
 But I still wasn't convinced I was seeing any benefit.
 Another blood test showed that my oestrogen was still really low and it was concluded that the patches weren't working for me and the oestrogen was not getting into my system.
-I changed to oestrogen gel.
+I changed to oestrogen gel (oestrogel).
 However, I was still having a problem with the progesterone.
 I had to take it for 12 days (1st to 12th of every month) but by about day 8 or 9 I was suffering from severe low mood, rage and anxiety.
 It was awful!
 The GP explained that I was certainly progesterone sensitive/intolerant but was cautious about reducing the dose down - although I had read that 7 days of 100 mg is possible - I was taking 12 days of 200 mg.
 I wasn't convinced I was getting enough oestrogen and I wondered if I really needed some testosterone but until we sorted the progesterone my GP was not comfortable with increasing oestrogen and introducing testosterone!

 Finally seeing a private specialist ...